mantoni/glob-events.js/README.md

     - `internalEvents`: An array of internal events.
 Listeners that are registered for internal events are not invoked when emitting `*`.
 The `newListener`, `removeListener` and `"error"` events are always internal.
+    - `internalEmitter`: An emitter to use for internal events.
+Defaults to `this`
 - `toScope(args[, emitter])`: Converts the given arguments array into a scope object that can be used with `invoke`.
 If an `emitter` is given, it is added to the scope object.